DoNotClick/pinknetworkjs/README.md

     * `signature` The signature which is returned by `scatter.authenticate(chat.getNonce(), "login", publicKey)`
     * `publicKey` the public Key of the account which you want to authenticate
     * `account_name` the account name bound to the public key
-  * `authenticate(string signature, string publicKey, string account_name, bool stay_logged_in)` // creates an authentication token which can be used to authenticate to the chat in the future without having to sign anything
+  * `authenticate_arbitrary(string signature, string publicKey, string account_name, bool stay_logged_in)` // creates an authentication token which can be used to authenticate to the chat in the future without having to sign anything
     * `signature` The method `scatter.getArbitrarySignature` of the text which is returned by `getAuthenticationSignText()`
     * `publicKey` the public Key of the account which you want to authenticate
     * `account_name` the account name bound to the public key
+    * `stay_logged_in` if set to true in browser a cookie will be set which will automatically authenticate the user in the future (you dont need to do anything if this is true)
+  * `authenticate_transaction(string signature, string publicKey, string account_name, string permission, bool stay_logged_in)` // creates an authentication token which can be used to authenticate to the chat in the future without having to sign anything
+    * `signature` The signature of the transaction which is returned by `getAuthenticationTransaction()`
+    * `publicKey` the public Key of the account which you want to authenticate
+    * `account_name` the account name bound to the public key
+    * `permission` the permission which is used to sign the transaction
     * `stay_logged_in` if set to true in browser a cookie will be set which will automatically authenticate the user in the future (you dont need to do anything if this is true)
   * `logout()` // sends logout events and destroys the user's chat session
   * `send(string message)` // sends a chat message